 2. I care a lot about my patients but will leave this section short- to flaunt compassion and humanism has the same credibility as self-advertising.
 The vast majority of my patients, though, realize from the start that the terms “care” and “compassion” ring very true and are the cornerstone of my practice.

-4. I have two roles: as an REI specialist in private practice, and as the medical director of INTEGRIS Bennett Fertility Institute (BFI).
+4. I am an REI specialist in private practice at INTEGRIS Bennett Fertility Institute (BFI).
 My office and BFI are right across the hall from each other.
-I have had one nurse, Beverly, in my private practice for 20 years ever since my arrival at Integris Baptist Medical Center.
-At BFI, I am in charge of 5 nurses.
-All of them are spectacular in terms of clinical knowledge and compassion.
-BFI’s virtues are described below.
-It is a great privilege to serve as a director of an institute which has superior success rates in IVF yet provides its services with the utmost respect to patients and with awareness of physical, emotional, and financial costs.
+I have had one nurse, Beverly, in my private practice for 25 years ever since my arrival at Integris Baptist Medical Center.
+BFI has been in existence since 1985 and has qualified medical and laboratory staff in every category.